Sophie Arthur is a science communicator interested in curiosity

 I hope to introduce you to inspiring people here on The Social Academic.
 And Sophie Arthur is someone who inspires me.

 Don’t miss out on the next interview.
-Enter your email below to subscribe to the blog.
+Enter your email below.

 Bio for Sophie Arthur of the London Institute of Medical Sciences